SwapnilChoudhary/Flappy-Bird/README.md

 <li>Used "PipeSpawn Script" to spawn pipes after each other in different sizes or can say location as per single view.</li><br/>

-Used "PipeMiddle Script" to create a hit effect and increament of score when bird passes between pipes.<br/>
+<li>Used "PipeMiddle Script" to create a hit effect and increament of score when bird passes between pipes.</li><br/>

-Used "Scene Management" feature to create a restart/play-again button to start game again when game is over.<br/>
+<li>Used "Scene Management" feature to create a restart/play-again button to start game again when game is over.</li><br/>

-Used "Tag" feature to have interaction between prefab and other scripts.<br/>
+<li>Used "Tag" feature to have interaction between prefab and other scripts.</li><br/>

+<li>While creating github repo for a project related to Unity or other softwares, we need to make sure to include .gitignore file before uploading the files of the project.</li>
 </ul>